California is one of a number of states that have taken special steps to protect the legal options of survivors of childhood sexual abuse and assault.

 In the context of a civil court case, a "statute of limitations" is a law that puts a time limit on the right to file a lawsuit.
 If you miss the statute of limitations deadline, the court will almost certainly refuse to consider your case, unless a rare exception applies to effectively extend the deadline.

-The California Child Victims Act loosens these restrictions in an effort to "unlock the courthouse door" for survivors of childhood sexual abuse.
-Now, the time limit for filing a lawsuit over childhood sexual assault is increased to the latter of:
+The time limit for filing a lawsuit over childhood sexual assault that occurred prior to 2024 is the latter of:

 Learn more about filing a lawsuit over abuse that happened a long time ago.